Xurmatillo/Qorabayir./README.md

 # Qorabayir.
 # Xurmatillo.
 # Aliens.

+Dear Github community,

+I am Xurmatillo and I am excited to share with you my project called "Qorabayr", which aims to create a hydrogen car using a solar cell, peltier cell, extracting water from the air, and extracting hydrogen from water.

+The purpose of this project is to create a sustainable and environmentally friendly car that can be powered by clean energy sources.

+To implement this project, we have followed the following steps:

+Research and gather materials: We conducted thorough research on the materials needed for this project.
+We have gathered solar cells, peltier cells, a hydrogen generator, a water pump, water tanks, a fuel cell, and other basic tools.

+Design the car: We designed a car that can accommodate all the necessary components.
+This includes a chassis, wheels, and a body.

+Install solar cells: We installed solar cells on the roof of the car.
+These cells will convert sunlight into electricity, which will be used to power the hydrogen generator.

+Install peltier cells: We installed peltier cells on the underside of the car.
+These cells will generate electricity by utilizing the temperature difference between the hot asphalt and the cooler air above it.

+Extract water from the air: We installed a water pump and water tanks.
+This allowed us to extract water from the air, which will then be used to generate hydrogen.

+Extract hydrogen from water: We used the extracted water to generate hydrogen using an electrolysis process.
+This involves passing an electric current through the water, which will break it down into hydrogen and oxygen.

+Store hydrogen: We stored the generated hydrogen in a fuel cell.
+This allowed us to convert the hydrogen back into electricity when needed.

+Assemble the car: We assembled the car by attaching the wheels, connecting the various components, and installing the body.

+Test and refine: We tested the car and made any necessary refinements.
+This included adjusting the position of the solar cells or peltier cells, tweaking the water extraction process, or making changes to the fuel cell.

+Overall, the Qorabayr project was successful in creating a hydrogen car using a solar cell, peltier cell, extracting water from the air, and extracting hydrogen from water.
+Our aim is to inspire others to pursue sustainable and environmentally friendly solutions.

+Thank you for taking the time to read about our project.

+Best regards,

+Xurmatillo

 Suv yordamida harakatlanuvchi avtomobil.
 Logo link: https://www.figma.com/file/kgwFNIity27FLxprGhEvLf/Untitled?type=design&node-id=0%3A1&t=P8fqTJleehCwdGDG-1
 Loyiha tavsifi: Quyosh energiyasi yordamida ekologik ishlab, peltiye yordamida havodan olingan suvni to'plab, bu suvni elektroliz qilib vodorodga aylantirib, vodorodni yoqish orqali harakatlanadigan avtomobil.